Sharansyan/Practical-Report/Practical-Report.md

       *********
      ***********

-### 24. Program of Linear search for One Dimensional array
+### 24. Program to implement Linear search for One Dimensional array

 ```C
     #include<stdio.h>